 Multiple myeloma is a type of cancer in which malignant cells in the bone marrow and lymph system cause bone disease.
 These cells are called plasma cells.
 These malignant cells affect the function of the bone marrow.
 Multiple myeloma typically occurs later in life, affecting both men and women who are age 60 or older.

-Why choose the UT Health San Antonio Cancer Center for multiple myeloma treatment?
+Why choose UT Health San Antonio MD Anderson Cancer Center for multiple myeloma treatment?

 We pride ourselves on our multidisciplinary team approach.
 You can count on having all the needed experts in diagnosing and treating multiple myeloma in one location.
 Your treatment team, led by hematologists who specialize in blood and lymph node cancers, work in clinics and hospital units designed to focus on patients with myeloma, lymphoma, and leukemia.